joeytwiddle/coffeescript-gotchas/README.md

 "of" objects.

-## Accidentally returning a list comprehension.
+## Accidentally returning a list comprehension

 If the last statement in your function is a loop, in many cases Coffeescript will believe that you wanted to return the result of that loop (even though the